Vasan71/studio/README.md

-# Firebase Studio
+# LeadFlow Agency

-This is a NextJS starter in Firebase Studio.
+This is a Next.js project for LeadFlow Agency, a modern service agency.

-To get started, take a look at src/app/page.tsx.
+Built with Next.js, Tailwind CSS, and Firebase.
+Features AI-powered lead routing.